Szybet/Yatchy/3D/cases/JLC3D.md

 **SLA 8001 Resin transparent:**
 - It looks the best, it's perfect quality
 - A bit on the squishy side :D
-- I hope it doesn't turn yellow at some point
+- ~~I hope it doesn't turn yellow at some point~~ It did after 5 months of use.
+Also it broke on one screen edge, for some reason...

 **MJF PA12-HP Nylon:**
 - Interesting texture, stiff but solid, cool